 How To Stop Drooling While Sleeping

 Drooling while sleeping can be caused by any number of things but it can also be solved by any number of things as well.
 Try some of these tips and tricks.

 For most people, drooling is caused by minor things like seasonal allergies or your sleeper type.
 If you suspect allergies are making you congested, try taking allergy medicine daily until your symptoms start to go away and you can breathe normally through your nose again.

-For those of you who blame it on side or stomach sleeping, try sleeping on your back.
+For those who blame it on side or stomach sleeping, try sleeping on your back.
 We know stomach or side sleeping can be a hard habit to break for some people, but there are other benefits to back sleeping beside drool prevention.
 It also helps prevent wrinkles and puffiness in the face.
-If you think getting yourself to sleep on your back is a challenge, check out our post on how to train yourself to sleep on your back.
+If sleeping on your back is a struggle, you can also try getting an adjustable base for your bed.

 If you have dysphagia, Botox and or surgery may be a few of the more extreme options you have for treatment.
 Botox can help prevent the glands around your mouth from overproducing saliva, but it’s not a permanent solution.

 Consult Your Doctor